-- The Nigerian State
+- describe the Nigerian state

-- Demography of Nigeria
+- explain the demography of Nigeria

-- Urbanization Process: The African Experience
+- explain the Urbanisation Process: The African Experience.

 - Management of Cities and Municipalities

 - Evolution of Urban Centers in Nigeria

-- Urbanization and Rural Development
+- Urbanisation and Rural Development

 - Local Government and Urban Development

 - Rural Urban Migration

 - Concept and Theory of Leadership

 - Leadership Styles and Their Implications

 - Performance Management

 - Emergency Management and Public Policy

-- Urbanization and its Problems in Africa
+- Urbanisation and its Problems in Africa

 - The Role of Public and other Stakeholders n Disaster Reduction

 - Emergency Management Institution in Nigeria: (NEMA).

-- Fire Disasters: Prevention Of Mitigation
+- Fire Disasters: Prevention of Mitigation